wangonya/wangonya.com/content/blog/finding-array.md

 ### `findIndex()`

 Returns the **index** of the **first** element in the array that satisfies the provided testing function.
-Otherwise -1 is returned.
+Otherwise, -1 is returned.

 ```javascript
 const ninjas = [